๐ญValidation

 Required for validators

-If you want to be a validator, the node must run with
+If you want to be a validator, the node must run with --pruning archive

 If you start syncing without that flag enabled, you will have to wipe your node and sync again if you change your mind.